 Instructions

-Add in the rinsed rice and 3 cups of stock.
+Add in the rinsed rice and chicken stock.
 Season with black pepper and fish sauce.
-Stir to combine.

-After 30 minutes, pour in the remaining 1 cup of stock and the safflower.
-Stir to combine and season with more salt and/or pepper to taste, if needed.
+Pour in the remaining 1 cup of stock and the safflower.
 Add additional stock or water to achieve your desired porridge consistency.

 Cooking Tips

 Prepare your toppings while the lugaw is simmering: To save on time, you can prepare the toppings while the rice is softening, which gives you around 30 minutes of free time to do so.
-If you’d rather not multitask, you can also do this before or after your lugaw has finished cooking.
+If you’d rather not multitask, you can also do this before or after you’ve finished cooking.

 FAQs (Frequently Asked Questions)